 IEEP has submitted feedback to the European Commission’s public consultation on the EU classification system for green finance, with a focus on mitigation in the agriculture, forestry and bioenergy sector.

 Senior Policy Analyst, Agriculture and Land Management Programme

 - Ecological Economics,

-- wetlands and good water management and related environmental policies,
+- water policy and related environmental policies,